 Second, spend a few days getting your food under control.
 Many schools offer meal cards that allow you to choose what you want from a cafeteria setting.
 Instead of analyzing every detail of every meal, follow the rules of "A Better Plate."

-If you're a meat eater, fill three quarters of your plate with whole fruit and vegetables.
+If you're a meat-eater, fill three-quarters of your plate with whole fruit and vegetables.
 Fill the remaining quarter with a cut of lean meat.
 Vegetarians should swap the meat in the remaining quarter with a higher protein food like tofu or broccoli.
-Avoid foods that are deep fried or covered in fattening sauces.
-Skip sugar filled sodas and drink water.
-You can get an nice overview of this eating plan by visiting www.abetterplate.com.
+Avoid foods that are deep-fried or covered in fattening sauces.
+Skip sugar-filled sodas and drink water.
+You can get a nice overview of this eating plan by visiting www.abetterplate.com.